-While all rabbit breeds have the same eye structure that gives them those panoramic vision, some breeds have different bone structures that could interfere with their vision.
+While all rabbit breeds have the same eye structure that gives them that panoramic vision, some breeds have different bone structures that could interfere with their vision.

-For example, Flemish giants are so big that their body is blocking some of their vision.
-Also, rabbit breeds that have a lot of furs suffer from the same problem.
+For example, Flemish giants are so big that their bodies are blocking some of their vision.
+Also, rabbit breeds that have a lot of fur suffer from the same problem.

-It’s not usually a problem for the breeds I mentioned above to not have panoramic visions because most of them are pets anyways.
-The same cannot be said for wild rabbits because they need all the advantages they can get to not get eaten.
+It’s not usually a problem for the breeds I mentioned above to not have panoramic vision because most of them are pets.
+The same cannot be said for wild rabbits, because they need all the advantages they can get to not get eaten.

-Rabbits are also farsighted, which means they can objects or animals better when it’s far away.
+Rabbits are also farsighted, which means they can see objects or animals better when they’re far away.

-While all rabbits have panoramic visions, some rabbit breeds have such odd characteristics that they would sometimes interfere with their vision.
-As an example, angora rabbits have such a lot of fur that they cannot see directly behind their backs until their fur is removed.
+While all rabbits have panoramic vision, some rabbit breeds have such odd characteristics that they can sometimes interfere with their vision.
+As an example, angora rabbits have so much fur that they cannot see directly behind their backs until their fur is removed.